saltsystemslab/gpu-filters/gqf/README.md

 ```bash
  $ ./gqf_verify 26 1 4
 ```
 This will test the gqf on a dataset of 2^26 bits, where the data is generated as a zipfian distribution and the items are inserted using a reduction scheme.
+If running the reduction test, you must set the CudaToolKit version to `<= 10.6`: A change in more recent versions of Thrust causes a warp misaligned issue.

 Artifact Descriptions
 ----------------------